BONUS: An Excerpt from Chapter Ten

 Jon glanced at one more page and handed the papers back to Michael.

 “I told her not to transmit.
 As for receiving and processing information, the sky’s the limit.
 Besides, I think I know what she’s looking for.”

 “The tree of life,” Jon answered as he casually walked toward the entrance.
 Then he thought to himself, And perhaps more importantly, just who planted it.

 Jon walked into the control room and stopped.

 What he saw reminded him of something dear to his heart.
 Someone had turned the lights down, which brought out the shine of the gold band encircling the room– the blue steel consoles covered with red, yellow, green, and blue LED lights flashing on and off.

 It reminded him of a Christmas night long ago.
 As a child, he had stayed up with Mrs. Gamble, staring at their beautiful Christmas tree, flickering with colored lights.
 They had sat there for hours, listening to Christmas carols, licking candy canes, and talking.
 He finally fell asleep while Mrs. Gamble read him the story of how baby Jesus was born in a manger.
 The memory came with feelings of anger and resentment over what his father had done to the closest thing he ever had to a mother.

 Nevertheless, it wasn’t Christmas.
-And all those LED lights blinking on and off meant Lexis was bringing in information on all twelve channels and incredibly fast.
+And all those LED lights blinking on and off meant Lexis was rapidly bringing in information on all twelve channels.